Finding the Best Places to Retire Since 2006!

 Cost of Living: Meets the national average

 Median Home Price: $400,000

 Climate: Summers are hot and steamy, particularly after the rains come.
 Winters are mild and damp.
 On average, the area receives 54 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No

 At Least One Hospital Accredited by Joint Commission?
 No. The nearest hospital, which happens to be accredited, is in Jackson, 10 miles away.

 Is Mississippi Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Madison has some racial diversity and has grown by 250% within the last couple of decades.
+Notes: Madison has some racial diversity and has grown by 8% within the decade.
 The city's retirement program offers classes and activities - yoga, dance, coffees and more - at the Community Center.
 Home prices have increased 4% since a year ago.